jperez846/full-stack-starter/README.md

 # Deployment to Render.com

-- Provision a Postgres database, deploy the web service, set `POSTGRES_URL` env variable.
+- Provision a Postgres database, deploy the web service, set `POSTGRES_URL` env variable in Render.com.

 - The build command in Render.com should be `./scripts/build.sh`